-Online behavior of donors is changing., You cannot stick to the same playbook anymore.
+The online behavior of donors is changing., You cannot stick to the same playbook anymore.

 For instance, most nonprofits continue to focus on 1-1 donor appeals without considering the impact of social media.
 With social media, you have the opportunity to create a network that lets your organization connect with a large number of your supporters rather than just a few at a time.

 It’s critical for nonprofits to adapt to this shift in online behavior if they wish to keep going.
-Here are a few fundraising tips to get you started.
+Here are a few online fundraising tips to get you started.